ValentinWach/electra/frontend/README.md

 It is build for ***Chromium Browsers*** like Google Chrome, so prefaribly use it there.
 Downloading the correct fonts from CDN requires an active internet connection, else a fallback font will be used.
 This sections quickly introduces the the frontend page structure, and below, there is a quickstart guide.

-The appllication is split into three subapplications:
+The application is split into three subapplications:
 - **Ergebnisse**: Analyse Election results, all paths start with `/ergebnisse`.
 Details: see below.
 - **Voting**: Page for citizens to hand in votes, all paths start with `/stimmabgabe`.
 Tokens created on Admin can be used for login.
 - **Admin**: Admin page, currently the only path is `/admin/start`.
 Create tokens, init recalculation of results and batch upload votes for testing.